 Regulations are demanding a more resilient banking sector by strengthening the solvency of the banks and introducing strict liquidity requirements, such as those developed by the Basel Committee on Banking Supervision.
-Based on the latest available information, Triodos Bank complies already with the capital and liquidity requirements as from 2019, known as Basel III.
+Based on the latest available information, Triodos Bank already complies with the capital and liquidity requirements that will be fully implemented from 2019, known as Basel III.

-Triodos Bank capital strategy is to be strongly capitalised.
-This has become an even more important strategic objective as the regulation to strengthen the capital base of banks have come into force following the financial crisis.
-Triodos Bank aims for a regulatory solvency ratio of approximately 14%, well above its own internal economic capital calculations, in order to guarantee a healthy and safe risk profile.
-The quality of capital is important, as well as the solvency rate.
-Almost 100% of Triodos Bank’s solvency comes from equity.
-Economic capital is calculated as a result of the yearly Internal Capital Adequacy Assessment Process, which is reviewed by the Dutch Central Bank.
+Triodos Bank’s capital strategy is to be strongly capitalised.
+This has become an even more important strategic objective as the regulation introduces new measures to strengthen the capital base of all the banks as a consequence of the financial crisis.
+Triodos Bank aims for a regulatory solvency ratio of at least at least 16%, well above its own internal economic capital adequacy models to guarantee a healthy and safe risk profile.
+The quality of capital is important as well as the solvency rate.
+Almost 100% of Triodos Bank’s solvency comes from common equity.
+Economic capital is calculated periodically and supports Triodos Bank’s own view of capital adequacy for the purpose of the yearly Internal Capital Adequacy Assessment Process, which is reviewed by the Dutch Central Bank.

-In 2013, Triodos Bank successfully raised capital from its customers, exceeding targets and raising over EUR 68 million.
-This has helped it to maintain a regulatory solvency ratio of 17.8%, at the end of 2013, well above external but also its internal requirements.
+In 2015, Triodos Bank successfully raised capital from its customers of over EUR 39.6 million.
+This has helped it to maintain a regulatory solvency ratio of 19.0%, at the end of 2015, well above both external and its own internal requirements.

-Triodos Bank’s liquidity position remained very strong during 2013.
-Its policy is to invest excess liquidities in highly liquid assets in the country where it has raised the funds.
-In The Netherlands Triodos Bank has invested its liquidities mainly in Dutch government bonds, municipalities, banks and the European Central Bank.
-In Belgium most of its liquidity has been invested in Belgian government bonds and placed with banks.
-In Spain part of the liquidity surplus is invested in Spanish Government Bonds.
-In the other countries where Triodos Bank operates, the surplus liquidities are placed with other banks.
+Triodos Bank’s liquidity position remained very strong during 2015.
+Its policy is to invest excess liquidities in highly liquid assets and/ or inflow generating assets in the country where it has branches.
+In The Netherlands Triodos Bank has invested its liquidities mainly in (green) bonds of the Dutch government, agencies, and banks, cash loans to municipalities, deposits with commercial banks and the Dutch Central Bank.
+In Belgium most of its liquidity has been invested in (local) Belgian government bonds.
+In Spain the liquidity surplus is invested in bonds of the Kingdom of Spain, Spanish regions and agencies and deposited with the Spanish Central Bank.
+In the UK the excess liquidity is invested in UK government bonds and placed on deposits with commercial banks.
+In Germany, the surplus liquidities are placed with local governments and with commercial banks.

 The Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR) are both well above the minimum limits of Basel III.